MaxPra/GameTimeX/README.md

 - **Session Time Tracking** – Display the duration of the current session directly in the information panel while monitoring is active.
 - **Automatic Profile Switching** – If enabled, GameTimeX will automatically switch to the correct profile when a game is launched (requires the game’s installation folder to be specified).
 - **Monitor Key** – Assign a hotkey to start and stop monitoring without leaving the game.
 Nearly all keyboard keys are supported.
 - **Backup & Restore** – Export or import your profiles at any time.
-Useful for PC resets, data migration, or recovery.
-The application will restart automatically after an import/export.
-An optional auto-backup feature can also create backups on every startup.
+The app restarts automatically after import/export.
+Optional auto-backup on every startup.
-- **OLED Care (Blackout Screen)** – When enabled, all screens are completely darkened to protect OLED displays from burn-in while you are AFK.
-This mode can be toggled at any time with **CTRL + B**.
+- **OLED Care (Blackout Screen)** – Fully black out all screens while you’re AFK to protect OLED panels.
+Toggle with **CTRL + B**.
+- **Side-screen dimming while tracking (optional)** – When enabled, GameTimeX automatically dims all secondary displays **only while monitoring is active** and restores them afterwards.

 *Tip: If you are looking for your game’s installation folder on Steam, right-click the game → Properties → Installed Files → Browse.*